-Each Clearing Office shall, in so far as it is concerned, take steps to collect the fines above provided for, and will be responsible if such fines cannot be collected.
+Each Clearing Office shall in so far as it is concerned take steps to collect the fines above provided for, and will be responsible if such fines cannot be collected.

-The fines will be credited to the other Clearing Office, which shall retain them as a contribution towards the cost of carrying out the present provisions.
+The fines will be credited to the other Clearing Office, which shall retain them as a contribution towards the cost of carrying out the present provisions. the present provisions.

-The balance between the Clearing Offices shall be struck monthly, and the credit balance paid in cash by the debtor State within a week.
+The balance between the Clearing Offices shall be struck every three months and the credit balance paid in cash by the debtor State within one month.

-Nevertheless, any credit balances which may be due by one or more of the Allied and Associated Powers shall be retained until complete payment shall have been effected of the sums due to the Allied or Associated Powers or their nationals on account of the war.
+Nevertheless, any credit balances which may be due by one or more of the Allied and Associated Powers shall be retained until complete payment shall have been effected of the sums due to the Allied or Associated Powers or their nationals on account of the war